 Step 4: Review the Conda environment added to PyCharm or DataSpell and click the OK button to complete.

-Managing virtual environments in Pycharm
+Managing virtual environments in PyCharm

 To see the list of Conda environments you have added to PyCharm, click Show All in the Python Interpreter section.